Kadaverciant/Database_Labs_2022/week07/README.md

 group by school, b.publisher
 order by school;

-select school, max(loandate), c.teacher
+select s.school, c.book, c.teacher, maxDate.maxD
+from (select s.school, max(c.loandate) as maxD
-from Classes as c, Schools as s where s.teacher = c.teacher group by school, c.teacher order by school, max(loandate) Desc limit 2;
+	 from Classes as c join Schools as s on c.teacher=s.teacher group by s.school) as maxDate, Classes as c, Schools as s where c.teacher=s.teacher and s.school=maxDate.school
+      and c.loandate=maxDate.maxD;